Family trip to Malbork

 Family trip to Malbork – main image

-Usually, visiting museums does not sound very interesting in the ears of children and adolescents.
+Usually, visiting museums sounds not very interesting to children and teenagers.
 What can be interesting about walking through rooms filled with objects that cannot be touched and listening to the (often) monotonous voice of the guide?
-There is a place where a trip into the past is not only not boring - it will attract every toddler, guaranteeing him a great adventure.
-This place is not far away, waiting for little guests here in Poland, in Malbork.
+There is a place where a trip to the past is not only not boring - it will engage every child, guaranteeing them a great adventure.
+This place is not far away at all, it is waiting for little guests here, in Poland, in Malbork.

 Family adventure at Malbork Castle

-Imagine a trip through a medieval castle, where hundreds of years ago lived a great Teutonic master with knights.
-At the beginning you get special knight hoods and wax tablets.
-The letters written on them will form a Latin sentence that will have to be translated into Polish at the end of the journey.
-During the trip, you will meet a lady with a harp, a mint maker and an amber craftsman, and you will follow a guide dressed in an antique outfit.
-Discovering the secret of the castle will not be easy - the task is interrupted by a jester trying to distract your attention.
-At the end of the journey, you will meet the Grand Master and the knights of the Order, and you will also receive a special certificate, proof of being the discoverer of the castle's secrets.
+Imagine a trip to the medieval castle where the Grand Master of the Teutonic Knights and his knights lived hundreds of years ago.
+At the beginning you receive special knight's hoods and wax tablets.
+The letters written on them will create a Latin maxim that will need to be translated into Polish at the end of the journey.
+During the expedition, you will meet a lady with a harp, a mint master and an ambersmith, and you will follow a guide dressed in an ancient costume.
+Discovering the secret of the castle will not be easy - the task is interrupted by a clown trying to distract your attention.
+At the end of the journey, you will meet the Grand Master and the monastic knights, and you will receive a special certificate, proof of being the discoverer of the castle's secrets.
 Doesn't such a trip sound attractive?
-It has nothing to do with shifting foot by foot from room to room - on the contrary, the "Mysteries of Malbork Castle" route arouses great interest among visitors.
-This is a completely different way to learn about the history, as well as the opportunity to test yourself in shooting with a crossbow and bow, or accuracy in throwing a spear and ax.
-There are more people willing than places, so it is not surprising that long lines form during the period in which it is organized (May 1 - September 30).
-You can go on tour every day except Monday, between 10:00 and 11:30.
-After leaving the interior of the castle, it is worth going to the nearby Żuławy Ceramic Village, where at one of the Artistic Craft points you can find out whether it is easy to make something from clay yourself.
-During the workshops, it is possible to leave the toddler under the care of an instructor.
+It is not associated with moving one foot at a time from one room to another - on the contrary, the "Secrets of Malbork Castle" route arouses great interest among visitors.
+This is a completely different way to learn about history, as well as the opportunity to test your skills in crossbow and bow shooting, or your accuracy in throwing a spear and axe.
+There are more applicants than places, so it is not surprising that long queues form during the period in which it is organized (May 1 - September 30).
+You can go on the route every day except Monday, between 10:00 and 11:30.
+After leaving the interior of the castle, it is worth going to the nearby Żuławy Ceramic Village, where at one of the Artistic Crafts points you can see how easy it is to make something out of clay yourself.
+During the workshops, you can leave your child under the care of the instructor.

 castle-asfilm-uploadwikimediaorg-cc-by-sajpg